DSER 15 and 16

 The Dublin and South Eastern Railway 15 and 16 were a pair of 2-6-0 steam locomotives which were built for the heavy goods (freight) traffic on the Dublin to Wexford main line of the Dublin and South Eastern Railway (DSER).
 The two locomotives were built by Beyer, Peacock and Company at their Gorton Foundry in Manchester.

-On account of the risk of damage when new (during the Irish Civil War period of 1921–1922), both examples were initially sent to Belfast for safekeeping.
-They were stored by the Great Northern Railway (Ireland) at Adelaide yard until 1923, when they were returned to the DSER.
-The locos were withdrawn in the early 1960s.

 In 1925, the DSER was absorbed into the Great Southern Railways and the two locomotives were renumbered 461 and 462, and placed in Class 461 or Class K2.

+History

+The locomotives were originally conceived as an enlarged version of the DWWR 13, but designer Wild recognised their axle load would be too heavy for the DSER network and so the boiler size was reduced and a leading axle was added to the engines during construction.
+As the engines were delivered during the Irish Civil War, they were stored for safekeeping in Belfast until the cessation of hostilities.

+The pair proved popular with crews, their cabs providing protection from the elements on the coastal Dublin–Rosslare railway line.
+The variety of services the engines were placed on meant they were rarely seen together.

 Livery

 Originally said to have been painted green, although the DSER's standard livery was lined black, on becoming part of the GSR, they were painted in the standard livery of unlined dark battleship grey which they retained until withdrawal.

 Following withdrawal, 461 was repainted into a livery based on lined DSER black for display, while still owned by CIÉ.
 Under the RPSI, she was initially painted plain black with a 'flying snail', but more recently she has been outshopped in an unprototypical CIÉ lined green livery upon completion of her overhaul in 2011.